stephaniegracetaylor/GirlCodeAustralia/README.md

-# Website Implementation: Girl Code Australia
+# Website: Girl Code Australia

 Girl Code Australia aims to inspire female secondary students to pursue a career in computer science, information technology and software engineering.
 Girl Code Australia seeks to educate and empower females with the essential skills, knowledge and confidence to thrive in technology-related industries.